modular-network/ethereum-libraries/CrowdsaleLib/README.md

 A library [provided by Majoolr](https://github.com/Majoolr "Majoolr's Github") to abstract crowdsale creation.
 This library was inspired by [Aragon's blog post on library usage](https://blog.aragon.one/library-driven-development-in-solidity-2bebcaf88736 "Library blog post") .

+Developed as a way to standardize creation of ICOs.
+All types of ICOs share a few common storage variables and functions, and the aim of these Libraries is to create a standard template that companies can follow in ICO creation that ensures a base level of security, documentation, cost, and performance.
+Work is still ongoing and suggestions for improvement are welcome.

+Structure of Libraries:

+## CrowdsaleLib.sol

+CrowdsaleLib.sol is the base library that all crowdsales will share.
+It includes values like owner, number of tokens bought per Ether contributed, a cap for the amount of Ether that can be raised in the sale, the start time of the sale, and the end time of the sale.
+There is also a mapping showing how much each address has contributed to the sale in ETH, and a mapping for the number of tokens an address has purchased and are available to withdraw.
+Lastly, there is a storage value for the token contract that is used as the token template for this sale.

+This library also includes a variety of functions that apply to all crowdsales.
+Descriptions of each function can be seen below.

+Take note that this library cannot be used as is for a crowdsale template, as there are no functions to handle transfer of ETH or purchase of tokens.
+You can either include this library as a template for your crowdsale that you design, or you can use one of the other Crowdsale Libraries, which all include this library for a base layer of functionality underlying their distinct sale mechanisms.

+## DirectCrowdsaleLib.sol

+DirectCrowdsaleLib.sol is the simplest implementation of a crowdsale, a direct ETH to token transfer with an optional periodic increase/decrease in token price.
+In addition to the regular parameters that are needed by the base crowdsale template, owners provide a periodic change in price and the time interval between changes (both 0 if there is not price change) and a boolean showing if the price is increasing or decreasing.
+There is a function that accepts payments and allocates tokens for addresses that have paid, while also changing the token price if the time interval as passed between purchases.
+There is also a function which allows the owner of the crowdsale to withdraw all the ETH raised after the sale has ended.
+See below for more detailed function descriptions.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->